Coronavirus California: Map shows which counties can, can't reopen under reopening tiers

 App users: For a better experience, click here to view the full map in a new window

-Once 2 million vaccine doses have been administered to those living in the "Vaccine Equity Quartile", a new set of metrics will be used:
+Now that 2 million vaccine doses have been administered to those living in the "Vaccine Equity Quartile", a new (slightly less strict) set of metrics will be used:

 - Widespread (purple): Counties with more than 10 daily new cases per 100,000 residents